A Direct Primary Care Micro-clinic

 Grounded Serpent seeks to restore the doctor-patient relationship in order to foster an environment of trust, connection and compassion in which the patient may be most effectively supported in the pursuit of their health goals.

-We strive to accomplish this through through our five guiding values:
+We strive to accomplish this through our five guiding values:

-- KNOWLEDGE: We strive to keep abreast of the latest research and recommendations so that we can provide the highest quality evidence-based care.
+KNOWLEDGE: We strive to keep abrest of the latest research and recommendations so that we can provide the highest quality, evidence-based care.

-- WISDOM: All medical decisions will be made in the light of the individual patient and their goals.
+WISDOM: All medical decisions are made in light of the individual patient and their goals.
 The patient will be empowered with the knowledge they need to make informed decisions about their care.

 We acknowledge that structural racism and fear of the "other" are public health issues.
 We therefore vow to speak out against all forms of discrimination and bias in our society.
-We stand in solidarity with the First Nations peoples, the Black community, the LGBTQ community, the Muslim community, the homeless community, the community of people currently or previously incarcerated, the disabled community, the plus-sized community, the spoonie community and all other peoples who may face discrimination or have trouble obtaining quality healthcare in our society.
+We stand in solidarity with the First Nations peoples, the Black community, the LGBTQ+ community, the homeless community, the incarcerated community, the disabled community, the plus-sized community, the spoonie community and all other people who may face discrimination or have trouble obtaining quality healthcare in our society.

 What Our Name Says About Us

 The rod of Asclepius, a rough staff entwined with a serpent, is an ancient symbol associated with healing for thousands of years.
 To the ancient Greeks, the snake was a revered protector.
 It ate the mice that fed on stores of grain, helping the people survive long enough to reach the next harvest.
-It shed it's skin, symbolizing renewal and rebirth.
-And most importantly, the snake was esteemed for its intimate connection to Gaia, Mother Earth.
+It shed it's skin, embodying renewal and rebirth.
+Most importantly, the snake was esteemed for its intimate connection to Gaia, Mother Earth.

-The serpent, uniquely, spends its entire life in full contact with the ground.
-To the ancient Greeks, the Earth was the source of life.
-From her comes all living things, including all medicinal plants and herbs and our own bodies.
+The snake, uniquely, spends its entire life in full contact with the ground.
+To the Greeks, the Earth was the source of life.
+From her comes all living things, even our own bodies.

 So if anyone wanted to know how to heal, they needed the Earth's knowledge.
-And what creature could have more of Gaia's knowledge than the serpent who lives closest to her?
-Perhaps that is why the snake was the constant companion of Asclepius, the god of medicine and his wife, Hygeia, the personification of good health.
+And what creature could have more of Gaia's knowledge than the creature who closest to her?
+Perhaps that is why the snake was the constant companion of Asclepius (the god of medicine) and his wife, Hygeia (the personification of health).
 Hygeia is often depicted feeding the snake, nourishing it.